 Playa del Carmen, Quintana Roo

-If the beach lifestyle is more your thing and you want to avoid living in a Mexican city in the true sense of the word, Playa del Carmen may be your best option.
+If the beach lifestyle is more your thing and you want a more international experience than you find in most Mexican cities, Playa del Carmen may be your best option.
 This popular tourist resort south of Cancun is growing rapidly but at heart it remains a vibrant beach town which attracts visitors from far and wide.

 Most come for its beaches and its party vibe with Playa del Carmen coming alive most nights thanks to its array of bustling bars and nightclubs.
 Average daily highs hover between 28 and 33°C throughout the year and even at night, it remains warm making this a truly year-round destination (that’s not the case in all of Mexico, with cold nights pretty common in areas at altitude such as Mexico City).

 Away from the main party district, Playa del Carmen has plenty of character with street vendors and excellent restaurants dotted throughout the town, while there are loads of great options for day trips with plenty of historical sites and quieter beaches in the wider region.